Epic Systems touts diversity initiatives in response to leaked recording

-Epic Systems Corp. responded Wednesday to a leaked recording of an executive discouraging workplace political activism during racial justice protests in the summer of 2020 by touting the company's progress in creating diversity initiatives.
+Epic Systems Corp. responded Wednesday to a leaked recording of an executive, who discouraged workplace political activism during racial justice protests in the summer of 2020, by touting the company’s progress in creating diversity initiatives.

-In the minute-long clip, which is devoid of any context such as who he was speaking to or what else was said, company president Carl Dvorak says the goal of a diversity council the company had recently created was not to be "lobbyists" for change at the company but "to expunge that from the workplace, refocus people to go their community efforts, around those topics, those issues."
+In the minute-long clip, which is devoid of any context like who company president Carl Dvorak was speaking to or what else was said, Dvorak says the goal of the diversity council the company had recently created was not to be “lobbyists” for change, but “to expunge that from the workplace, refocus people to go to their community efforts, around those topics, those issues.”

 “The discussion had to do with one of our staff being bullied because she was married to a police officer,” Hernandez added in a separate email.
 “That sort of behavior is uncommon at Epic and Carl wanted to make sure it was stopped.”